The Aigner Badl was founded 240 years ago and is the only preserved spa in East Tyrol.

 Peculiarity: operating since 1772

-Opening hours: beginning of June - mid September Monday - Saturday from 10 am - 9 pm, Sundays from 11 am - 9 pm
+Opening hours: from early June to mid September from Monday to Saturday from 10 am - 9 pm, Sundays from 11 am - 9 pm

 Further information: phone: +43 699 11591377